The high type quadratic Siegel disks are Jordan domains: Introduction

 \subsection{Strategy of the proof}

 Let $f_0$ be the normalized quadratic polynomial or a map in Inou-Shishikura's class (see \S\ref{subsec-IS-class}) satisfying $f_0(0)=0$ and $f_0'(0)=e^{2\pi\ii\alpha}$, where $\alpha$ is of Brjuno type and of sufficiently high type.
-For $n\in\N$, let $f_{n+1}=\MMR f_n$ be the sequence of the maps which are generated by the near-parabolic renormalization operator.
-For each $n\geq 0$, we use $\MP_n$ to denote the perturbed petal of $f_n$ and $\Phi_n$ the corresponding perturbed Fatou coordinate (see the definitions in \S\ref{subsec-near-para}).
+For $n\geqslant 0$, let $f_{n+1}=\MMR f_n$ be the sequence of the maps which are generated by the near-parabolic renormalization operator $\MMR$.
+For each $n\geqslant 0$, we use $\MP_n$ to denote the perturbed petal of $f_n$ and $\Phi_n$ the corresponding perturbed Fatou coordinate (see definitions in \S\ref{subsec-near-para}).

 In order to prove that the boundary of the Siegel disk of $f_0$ is a Jordan curve, we construct a sequence of continuous curves $(\gamma_0^n:[0,1]\to\C)_{n\in\N}$ in the perturbed Fatou coordinate plane of $f_0$ by using a renormalization tower.
-The images $\Phi_0^{-1}(\gamma_0^n)$, $n\in\N$ are continuous closed curves in the Siegel disk of $f_0$.
-By using the uniform contraction with respect to the hyperbolic metrics in some domains of the renormalization tower (see Lemma \ref{lema:exp-conv}) and some typical estimations obtained in \S\ref{subsec-esti-2} (see also Lemma \ref{lema-go-up}), we prove that the sequence of the continuous curves $(\gamma_0^n:[0,1]\to\C)_{n\in\N}$ converges uniformly to a limit $\gamma^\infty:[0,1]\to\C$ (see Proposition \ref{prop-Cauchy-sequence}).
-Moreover, the convergence may not be exponentially fast.
+Each $\gamma^n_0$ is obtained from $\gamma^0_n$ (in the perturbed Fatou coordinate plane of $f_n$) by going up through the renormalization tower, i.e., by lifting and then spreading around.
+In Lemma \ref{lema-fixed-disk} we show that the inner radius of the Siegel disk $\Delta_n$ of $f_n$ is estimated by the Brjuno sum up to a multiplicative constant.
+Then we choose the suitable height of $\gamma_n^0$ such that $\Phi^{-1}_n(\gamma^0_n)$ is contained in the Siegel disk $\Delta_n$ of $f_n$.
+Consequently, $\Phi_0^{-1}(\gamma_0^n)$ with $n\in\N$ are curves in the Siegel disk of $f_0$.